PiDP-11: RECREATING THE PDP-11/70

 Beige-o-Vision made a brilliant 4-part series on constructing the PiDP-11.
 Thank you, Colin!
 That work will save many hours for many people!

-You should of course read the detailed instructions below, but to start:
+You should of course read the detailed instructions below and certainly note the Important Change above, but to start:

 The series pretty much describe all the things you should know.
 Only two comments from my side: First, you won't need to clean the solder pins of the switches, unless they are have a matte, dark sheen on them.
 Very unlikely, it occurred in an early batch of kits though.
 Secondly, it is best to put some more insulation between the Pi's USB connectors and the PiDP board.
 Sharp solder pins can pierce through tape, use a bit of cardboard.